Rock City (attraction): Events and shows

 In 2006, Rock City began having daily bird shows for its visitors.
 The bird shows focus on birds of prey.
 The shows are included with paid admission to the gardens.
 Now, however, the birds of prey shows are only hosted Thursdays through Sundays, from Memorial Day to Labor Day, at 11am, 1pm, and 3pm, with an additional show at 4:30 pm on Saturdays.

 During March they host Shamrock City, turning the attraction into an Irish festival.
 The event includes Irish music, food, and games.
 They turn the falls green to celebrate St. Patrick's day.

 In May, they host their Southern Blooms festival featuring the blooms of the native plants around the Garden.
 They also celebrate their Founder's Day; which in 2022, they celebrate their 90th Anniversary.

 During the summer, they host Summer Music Weekends to celebrate summer with tunes from local bands.

 Every October, Rock City host Rocktoberfest as their premiere fall event featuring German food, music and fun for the whole family.

 Rock City lights the park with Christmas lights and displays every November and December.
 This is named "Enchanted Garden of Lights" and features booths of food and gifts, as well as seasonal shows such as a lighted telling of the Nativity of Jesus and carolers from all over the region.

 Attractions

-Rock City features a long, convoluted rock trail lined with gardens containing hundreds of labelled local trees and plants.
+Rock City features a 4100-foot walking trail lined with gardens containing hundreds of labelled local trees and plants.
 The trail also leads through a variety of unique and bizarre rock formations, including the 1000 ST Balanced Rock and Fat Man's Squeeze.
 Two other sections, the Fairyland Caverns and Mother Goose Village, are rock caves decorated with blacklight-responsive sculptures.
+Other attractions include Standing Stone Gardens, Rainbow Hall, Swing-a-long Bridge, Stone Bridge, Cave of the Winds, Sky Bridge, Needle's Eye, and Goblin's Underpass.

 The High Falls of the Lookout Mountain is a manmade waterfall in the Rock City Gardens.
 The waterfall is 140 ft high and empties into a base which appears as a small pool.